Raych2045/NTHU-general-physics-lab-data-analysis/README.md

 Of course, you can also use your preferred preamble to format the document, but you must include the following three LaTeX packages: `booktabs`, `siunitx`, and `xeCJK`.

+The compiled results of all data table can be found in `example/`, with one PDF file per lab.

 ## data.xlsx reference

 ### Lab 1 — Measurement of density